 Coefficient of Variation Testing

 One-Sample Testing

-For normally distributed data, we can use the following test statistic
+For normally distributed data, you can test whether the population V = V0 by using the following test statistic (two-tailed test).

+Coefficient of Variation Testing